 Suddenly, processes as disparate as the creation of permanent last names, the standardization of weights and measure, the establishment of cadastral surveys and population registers, the invention of freehold tenure, the standardization of language and legal discourse, the design of cities, and the organization of transportation seemed comprehensible as attempts at legibility and simplification.12

-The institutions that we experience as the foundation of modern sophistication are thus also understandable as the ruler’s bid for power and control.
+Why, for instance, would a government encourage the conversion of common lands into private freehold?
+Because a single owner is easier to tax than a whole community.
+The institutions that we experience as the foundation of modern freedom and sophistication are thus also understandable in another way: merely as the ruler’s bid for power and control.

-As the eighteenth century came to a close governments discovered a new technology of power, the economic power of an industrial economy.
+As the eighteenth century came to a close rulers discovered a new technology of power, the economic power of an industrial economy.
 The British government began to appreciate the power that the new textile technologies gave to the British state, and forbade the export of textile technology and the emigration of technicians with textile knowledge.
 This was an action that all governments could understand.
 Technology was power; it should be sequestered and hidden from dangerous foreigners.
 But this new power inspired a movement of rejection.
 The revolutionary political economy doctrines of the Scottish Enlightenment brought the traditional power doctrine into question.
-In The Wealth of Nations Adam Smith developed a new idea that the health of the state depended upon the free flow of ideas, goods and services.
-In other words, the government that wanted to maximize its power would need to walk a line between power and freedom.
+In The Wealth of Nations Adam Smith developed a new idea that the health of the state depended not upon cunning and control but upon the free flow of ideas, goods and services.
+In other words, the government that wanted to maximize its power would need to walk an uncertain line between power and freedom.
 An economy freed from detailed governmental supervision would create much more wealth for a government to exploit than an economy tightly controlled by minute and detailed bureaucratic regulation.
-This has been a difficult lesson for politicians to learn.
+This has been a difficult lesson for rulers to learn.

 Hamilton did not, of course, invent his political technology, the application of instrumental reason to revolution and national power.
 He merely copied his system — of central bank, funded debt, stock market, bond market, and banking — from the British, and they had imported Dutch finance a century before with William III and the Glorious Revolution.
 And why not?
-Dutch finance had given the Dutch Republic the financial power to throw off the yoke of Spain; it gave the British the power to neutralize the French in Europe and then build a world empire.
+Dutch finance had given the Dutch Republic the financial power to throw off the yoke of Spain; it gave the British the power to fight and win a second Hundred Years War against the French in Europe and build a world empire at the same time.

 The trouble is that government can’t deliver anything more than force.
 It only knows how to say “you must” or “you must not.”
 It cannot conjure businesses into existence or innovations out of the creative minds of inventors.
 It cannot dream dreams and persuade people to join moral movements of reform.
 Armed as it is against its people with overwhelming force, the temptation of force has led governments everywhere to failure and ruin.
 Humans are not mechanical contraptions but social animals.
 Human societies operate not by the equal and opposite force of Newtonian mechanics but the cooperative web of social influence.
 The more that governments have relied upon force to direct and regulate their peoples in the minutiae of social and economic life the less their people have prospered and the more that government’s power project has withered.